eth-educators/eth-docker-docs/website/docs/About/Clients.md

 - Prysm - client has close to a supermajority, it is recommended to choose any other

 Currently supported (optional until merge) execution clients:
-- Geth, local execution client
+- Geth, local execution client - client has supermajority, it is **strongly** recommended to choose any other
 - Erigon, local execution client - for testing.
 Feedback welcome.
 - Besu, local execution client - Feedback welcome.
 - Nethermind, local execution client - Feedback welcome.